 Sam Cox Landscape has designed natural style gardens in Victoria for 17 years.
-Sam learned his craft under renowned landscape designer, the late Gordon Ford, and continues the philosophies and practices of noted landscape pioneers like Edna Walling and Ellis Stones, creating the timeless appeal of naturalistic Australian style landscaping.
+He learned his craft under renowned landscape designer, the late Gordon Ford, and continues the philosophies and practices of noted landscape pioneers like Edna Walling and Ellis Stones, creating the timeless appeal of gardens in the Australian naturalistic school.

-Naturalistic landscaping can be adapted for standard house blocks and small courtyards by distilling essential elements.
-Mass and void is a principle that applies to all design regardless of scale.
+Sam believes his naturalistic approach can be adapted for standard house blocks and small courtyards by distilling a few essential elements.
+Mass and void is a principle he applies to all design, regardless of scale.
 Its application creates balance and contrast between the mass—boulder outcrops, mounds and native or indigenous plantings, with voids—pathways, grassed areas, ponds, pools and paved areas.

 The small and experienced construction team, headed by Sam, has worked alongside some of Australia’s most noted architects on residential and public projects.
-His gardens open regularly for the Australian Open Garden Scheme and Rotary’s Garden Design Fest.
-They have also featured on the ABC’s Gardening Australia program.
-Sam has been a recurrent guest lecturer at the University of Melbourne to landscape design students and various plant societies and interest groups.
+His gardens are regularly opened and have featured on the ABC’s Gardening Australia program.
+Sam is a regular guest lecturer at the University of Melbourne and elsewhere.

-Various outstanding examples of his work are provided including the beautifully integrated Munro Court subdivision development at Castlemaine, Victoria, and his own lovely property at Wattle Glen.
+As a practitioner of Australian landscape naturalism Sam Cox is profoundly influenced by pioneers Walling, Stones and Ford.
+He draws on their legacy and twenty years of experience in discussing the philosophy and process that underpin his style.
+Various outstanding examples are provided including the beautifully integrated Munro Court subdivision at Castlemaine, Victoria, and his own lovely property at Wattle Glen.

-Sam will demonstrate how the style of naturalistic landscaping can be adapted to standard house blocks and small courtyards by distilling particular elements essential to the Australian landscape.
+Nuanced rock placement, subtle earth shaping and layered group plantings are essential elements of understated naturalism in landscape design.
+Using various examples of his work, Sam will demonstrate how naturalism can be adapted to the public sector, standard house blocks and small courtyards by distilling particular elements of nature essential to the Australian landscape.